w3c/wai-components/content/wai-components-example.pl.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"
 ---
-title: Opisy ilustracji w artykule Podstawoe komponenty dostępności Internetu
+title: Opisy ilustracji w artykule Podstawowe komponenty dostępności Internetu
 nav_title: Illustration Descriptions

 lang: pl   # Change "en" to the translated language shortcode